teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 <img src="/images/copyright/dawn-of-the-dead-v-dead-rising-no-copyright-infringement.jpg" class="medium-image">

 Capcom's *Dead Rising* game took inspiration from George Romero's 1979 zombie classic *Dawn of the Dead*.
-In its copyright analysis, the court noted several similarities.
+In its copyright analysis, the judge noted several similarities.
 In both works: (1) the story kicks off with a helicopter ride to a rural mall infested with zombies; (2) the mall has a gun shop; and (3) propane tanks and chainsaws are used in creative ways to kill zombies.
 Both works also parody rampant consumerism and critique sensational journalism.

-Before comparing the game to the original movie, the court filtered out the unprotectable scènes à faire (i.e., stock zombie elements).
-Unfortunately for Romero's Dawn of the Dead, all of the similarities were "driven by the wholly unprotectable concept of humans battling zombies in a mall during a zombie outbreak." *Capcom v.
+Before comparing the game to the original movie, the court filtered out the unprotectable *scènes à faire* (i.e., stock zombie elements).
+Unfortunately for Romero's Dawn of the Dead, all of the similarities were "driven by the wholly unprotectable concept of humans battling zombies in a mall during a zombie outbreak."
+Since Capcom's video game only copied unprotectable ideas, there was no copyright infringement. [*Capcom v.
 MKR Group*, 2008 WL 4661479 (N.D.
 Cal.
-2008).
-Since Capcom's video game only copied unprotectable ideas, there was no copyright infringement.
+2008)](/capcom-v-mkr-2008/).

-**Takeaway**: Using chainsaws to kill zombies is *scènes à faire*; its cliche, not creative copyrightable expression.
+**Takeaway**: Using chainsaws to kill zombies is *scènes à faire*; its cliche, not copyrightable expression.

 <hr class="tall">